-IHS Discussion Colloquia are designed for advanced graduate students and faculty members seeking in-depth discussions about specialized topics in the classical liberal tradition.
+IHS Discussion Colloquia are designed for graduate students and faculty members seeking in-depth discussions about specialized topics in the classical liberal tradition.
 Our Discussion Colloquia utilize a roundtable discussion model and take place during a weekend with about 15 peers, a common set of readings, and an expert discussion leader.
 During the course of the program, participants will have the opportunity to discuss intensely interesting and challenging topics with their peers, network together, share their research, and hone their classical liberal scholarship with new ideas, perspectives, and tools.

-These programs are free to attend.
-IHS provides all materials, accommodations, and meals throughout the duration of the Discussion Colloquia.
-IHS also offers a generous travel stipend and $500 honorarium to help participants attend.
+These programs are free to attend and may take place either in-person or online.
+In the case of in-person discussions, IHS provides all materials, accommodations, and meals throughout the duration of the program, in addition to a generous travel stipend and $500 honorarium.
+Online programs also include generous honoraria and materials.
+See specific program websites for more information.

 For more information, contact DiscussionColloquia@TheIHS.org.
-The Institute for Humane Studies will host three Discussion Colloquia this spring in Arlington, VA.
 Participants can apply to any of the below programs.